HeatMint/1complexity-calc/readme.md

 This project intends to verify that is the following is a valid recurrence:
 dp[n+1] = [for all i 1 to n:
 min(dp[i]+dp[j] where i*j=(n+1), dp[n]+1)]

+The calculation process will be monitored by a web-based system